-Docker containers log to their output (as per usual in the Docker world), so you can look at the logs using docker-compose logs.
+Docker containers log to their output (as per usual in the Docker world), so you can look at the logs using docker compose logs.
+You can get more detailed logs by changing WEBLATE_LOGLEVEL.

 Sample configuration contains LOGGING configuration.

 3.4.3 Not processing background tasks